Deadline: Thursday, May 8, 2025, 11:59 pm (Eastern Daylight Time)

 Time-based media files must be:

-Support material that requires specialized software, plug-ins, extensions, or other executables that need to be downloaded or installed will not be reviewed.
+Support materials that require specialized software, plug-ins, extensions, or other executables that need to be downloaded or installed will not be reviewed.
 Applicants are responsible for testing support materials to ensure readability.

 Deadline and notification